Battery On Law Enforcement Defense Lawyer in Fort Walton Beach

 Now is definitely not the time to just roll over and plead guilty.
 It is the time to dig in and fight for the best result possible.
 How will we do that?

-At Flaherty Defense Firm, if you have been charged with Battery on Law Enforcement in Fort Walton Beach, the first thing I will advise you to do is to come see me with a copy of your arrest report.
-If you haven’t had your first court date yet, there is a chance I can get with the prosecutor before he or she files formal charges against you, which normally happens on or right before your arraignment.
+If you have been charged with Battery on Law Enforcement in Fort Walton Beach, the first thing we will advise you to do is to come see us with a copy of your arrest report.
+If you haven’t had your first court date yet, there is a chance we can get with the prosecutor before he or she files formal charges against you, which normally happens on or right before your arraignment.

 Your Fort Walton Beach Battery on Law Enforcement Attorney